Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 7. Image.

-To continue the event processing, add an image and click the button.
+To continue the event handling, add an image and click the button.
 The text on the button depends on the administrator settings (see Configuring the image).
 In the example below, it is the Next button.

 The options of working with an element:

-1. The element already displays the image specified by the settings or the image from the camera or the map associated with the event.
-The event can be associated with several cameras, hence, when the event occurs, the images are generated from each associated camera, and you must select one of them.
+1. The element already displays the image specified by the settings, or the image from the camera or the map associated with the event.
+The event can be associated with several cameras; hence, when the event occurs, the images are generated from each associated camera, and you must select one of them.
 To do this, use the following buttons:

 2. To delete an image, click the - button (2).